MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ## Cognito
 * Cognito is a service to streamline the management of external users talking to your AWS system.

-### Cognito User Pools (CUP)
+### Cognito User Pools
 * Can be thought of as a database of users.
   * Each user will have a username/email and password
   * We may also have 2FA set up for the user
-* CUP is exclusively used for authentication (i.e. to prove who you are, it doesn't necessarily provide authorisation).
+* Cognito User Pools are exclusively used for authentication (i.e. to prove who you are, it doesn't necessarily provide authorisation).
 * The user will log in to CUP by sending their login details.
 In return, CUP will return a JWT token for the user to use in subsequent requests.
 * Has integration with other identity providers (Google, Facebook, SAML, etc) so that their credentials can be used to log in to Cognito and Cognito will return a JWT token as it would if it was a "vanilla-Cognito" login.

-* Primarily used to authenticate communication with API Gateway.
+### Cognito Identity Pools

-### Federated Identity Pools
+* Cognito Identity Pools are exclusively used for authorisation (i.e. to grant somebody access to do something).
-* Inspects the JWT token provided by CUP and returns temporary credentials that can be used by a user to directly access some AWS resource.
+* Inspects the JWT token provided by Cognito User Pools and returns temporary credentials that can be used by a user to directly access some AWS resource.
 * The temporary credentials that are returned have an associated IAM policy which determines exactly what the user will be allowed to do within AWS.

 ### Cognito Sync